-In 2010 the company introduced an all-metal hand warmer, launching the Zippo Outdoor product line.
+In 2010 the company introduced an all-metal hand warmer, launching the Zippo Outdoor products.
 The hand warmer uses Zippo premium lighter fluid and provides a steady source of heat longer than any other product on the market.

 Zippo’s continued expansion in overseas markets, particularly India and China, as well as strong domestic sales led to record sales increases in 2011 and 2012.

-In 2011 the Zippo Outdoor line expanded to include an emergency fire starter kit and flex neck utility lighter.
+In 2011 the Zippo Outdoor product selection expanded to include an emergency fire starter kit and flex neck utility lighter.

 In 2012, during its 80th anniversary year, Zippo production surpassed the landmark 500 millionth lighter.